 Timings: 9AM-midnight (Tuesday to Thursday); 9AM to 2AM (Fri-Sat); 3PM-midnight (Tuesday)

-Amongst the myriad places of interest, Tanjung Kling is well-known for its gorgeous Puteri beach and the tomb of one of the greatest Malay warriors.
+Tanjung Kling is well-known for its gorgeous Puteri beach and the tomb of one of the greatest Malay warriors.
 The 2.5km stretch of beach offers panoramic views and is a wonderful place to put your feet up and relax, relish the local food at the food stalls or hang out in the night market along the shore.
 This is one of the best places to visit in Malacca at night.
 You can also visit the Hang Tuah mausoleum to pay homage to the legendary warrior and get an insight into his life.

-9. Feel the mystical vibes of Pulau Besar
+9. Pulau Besar

 Also called the Big Island, this mystical island off the south-east coast of Malacca is a great choice for places to visit in Malacca for a memorable day trip.
 The island is frequented by spirituality seekers who come to visit the meditation caves of Muslim mystics.
-You can also choose to simply relax at the palm-shaded beaches soaking in the tranquility and natural beauty of this “instagramable” place in Malacca.
-Jungle hiking is also a rewarding experience for the outdoor junkies.
+You can also choose to simply relax at the palm-shaded beaches soaking in the tranquility and natural beauty of this Instagrammable place in Malacca.
+Jungle hiking is also a rewarding experience for outdoor junkies.

-10. A date with the Hawksbill at Pulau Upeh
+10. Pulau Upeh

 A small island off the coast makes it to the list of Malacca attractions for its tranquil setting away from the bustle of city life.
 Popular amongst both locals and tourists, Pulau Upeh is also the breeding site for the endangered Hawksbills turtle.
 Visitors can catch a glimpse of their nesting on the beach during March-June.
 Can it get any better than this?
 Make sure to stop by this destination for scenic views.

 Looking To Book An International Holiday?